mask1no/The-Keymaker/PRD.md

 ## Vision & Mission

 ### Product VisionThe Keymaker is the definitive thin cockpit for Solana execution.
 The UI orchestrates whilethe server handles all heavy lifting.
-It delivers an **operator-grade experience** for planning and launching bundles w, ith:
+It delivers an **operator-grade experience** for planning and launching bundles w, i, t, h:

 - **Military-grade reliability**
 - **Crystal-clear guardrails**